-Up by the Baltic Sea in northern Europe lies a sorely overlooked city that’s jam-packed with history and charming scenery.
-I’m speaking, of course, of Tallinn, the capital city of Estonia and its crowning gem.
-As this part of Europe has opened up over the recent decades, many travelers have realized just how photogenic and pretty this walled, coastal city is.
+Up by the Baltic Sea in Northern Europe lies a sorely overlooked city that’s jampacked with history and charming scenery – Tallinn, the capital city and crowning gem of Estonia.
+As this part of Europe has opened up over the recent decades, many travelers have realized just how photogenic and pleasant this walled coastal city is.

-While having more than 24 hours in Tallinn would be nice, a day will give you enough time to take in Tallinn’s highlights.
-Perhaps seeing Tallinn will even convince you to explore further within Estonia, whether it’s the islands like Saaremaa or other picturesque cities like Tartu.
+With a Tallinn itinerary like this, you can find out what to do in Tallinn in one day.
+While more time would allow you to dig deep into what makes this city special, a day is enough time to take in Tallinn’s highlights.
+Perhaps seeing Tallinn will even convince you to explore further within Estonia, such as islands like Saaremaa or other picturesque cities like Tartu.

 Best Time to Visit Tallinn

-As Estonia’s most popular destination, Tallinn is busiest during the summer, with warm temperatures and long days.
-But that makes sense, since summer really is the best time to visit Tallinn and go sightseeing.
+As Estonia’s most popular destination, Tallinn is busiest during the summer.
+With warm temperatures and long days, summer really is the best time to visit Tallinn for sightseeing.

-The months on either side of summer in May and September are also good times to visit, since the weather hasn’t quite cooled off yet and there are far fewer tourists around.
-Unfortunately, even in summer there’s no guarantee of good weather in Tallinn, or really anywhere in the Baltic states.
+The months on either side of summer (May and September) are also good times to visit, as the weather is still relatively warm and there are far fewer tourists around.
+Unfortunately, even in summer, there’s no guarantee of good weather in Tallinn – or anywhere in the Baltic states, really.

-Also, while it may be pretty chilly visiting Tallinn in the winter, the city can look quite enchanting when it’s transformed by ice and snow.
-The city’s old town is known to have one of Europe’s best Christmas markets, and what better way to soak in the festive spirit than in a snowy medieval square in Estonia.
+On the other hand, while you may get pretty chilly visiting Tallinn in the winter, the city looks quite enchanting when transformed by ice and snow.
+The Tallinn Old Town has one of Europe’s best Christmas markets, and what better place to soak up the festive spirit than a snowy medieval square in Estonia?

 How to Get Around Tallinn

-Recommendation: Another great way to get around the Tallinn is on a hop-on hop-off bus.
-With your ticket you can hop on and off the bus as often as you like on a route specifically designed to show the main sights and attractions of the city.
-To book your hop-on hop-off bus ticket click here.
+Recommendation: Another great way to get around Tallinn is on a hop-on hop-off bus.
+The route is specifically planned to show the city’s main sights and attractions, and your ticket lets you hop on and off at as many of these points as you like.
+You can book your hop-on hop-off bus ticket click here.

 Accommodation in Tallinn

-Unless you’re only planning to visit Tallinn as a day trip, you’ll need to know where to stay in Tallinn.
-Based on where the main sights are, the best places to stay in Tallinn are all within walking distance of the city’s historic Old Town.
-While ideally this means finding somewhere within the Old Town walls, neighboring areas like Rotermanni would also be suitable and convenient.
-It’s hard to pass up the Old Town’s ambience though, especially somewhere like the Masters’ Courtyard.
+Unless you only visit as a day trip, you should figure out where to stay in Tallinn in advance.
+Based on where the main sights are, the best places to stay in Tallinn are within walking distance of the Old Town.
+Ideally, this means staying somewhere within the Old Town walls.
+Though neighboring areas like the Rotermann Quarter are also suitable and convenient, it’s hard to pass up the ambience of the Old Town, especially areas like the Masters’ Courtyard.

-If you’re looking to spend your time in Tallinn surrounded by comfort and luxury, Schlössle Hotel is bound to deliver.
-Dine in the ornate brick cellars of the 13th and 14th century buildings, unwind in the free sauna and look out the window from great big window bench seats to the centre of Tallinn’s Old Town.
+If you’re looking for luxury, Schlössle Hotel is bound to deliver.
+You can dine in the ornate brick cellars of its 13th- and 14th-century buildings, unwind in the free sauna, and look out from the big window benches to the center of the Old Town.

-For a budget experience that doesn’t mean staying well away from Old Town, Viru Backpackers Hostel perfectly hits the spot.
-This lovely little hostel is right near the town hall and offers peace and quiet, not to mention some great pancakes for breakfast.
+For a budget experience that doesn’t take you far away from the Old Town, Viru Backpackers Hostel hits the spot.
+This lovely little hostel is right near the town hall, offering a convenient yet peaceful location – not to mention some great pancakes for breakfast.

-For more accommodation options in Tallinn check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Tallinn, check out Booking.com.
+This site consistently offers the best rates, and its customer service is on point.

 The Perfect 1-Day Tallinn Itinerary

-Even with just one day in the Estonian capital, this Tallinn travel itinerary will take you around the best places to visit in Tallinn.
-Focusing strongly on the myriad of sights in Tallinn’s Old Town, you’ll venture from Lower Town to nearby Upper Town.
-By the end you should feel like you’ve nearly lapped the entire city centre.
+With just one day in the Estonian capital, this Tallinn travel itinerary will take you around the best places to visit in Tallinn.
+Focusing strongly on the Old Town, you’ll venture from the Lower Town to the nearby Upper Town.
+By the end of the day, you’ll feel like you’ve thoroughly explored the city center.

-However, before we get to our Tallinn itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Tallinn itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

-Now that we’re organized, get ready to explore Tallinn with this itinerary and fall hard for this Baltic delight.
+Now that you’re organized, get ready to explore Tallinn and fall hard for this Baltic delight.

-Recommendation: Get to know Tallinn through the eyes of a passionate local and learn about the city’s many tips, tricks and best-kept secrets on this amazing private walking tour.
+Recommendation: Get to know Tallinn through the eyes of a passionate local and learn about the city’s best-kept secrets on this amazing private walking tour.

-The perfect place to start your visit of Tallinn is with the adorably medieval lower part of the UNESCO heritage-listed Old Town.
-Making up most of Tallinn’s Old Town, Lower Town features quaint, meandering cobblestone streets and picture-perfect gabled houses, such as the iconic Three Sisters Boutique Hotel.
-You’ll be happy to get lost wandering around the admirably preserved town centre, given how easy it is to find your way back.
+The perfect place to start your visit to Tallinn is the adorably medieval lower part of the UNESCO-listed Old Town.
+Making up most of the Old Town, the Lower Town features quaint, meandering cobblestone streets and picture-perfect gabled houses.
+You’ll be happy to get lost wandering around the admirably preserved town center, given how easy it is to find your way back.

 Town Hall Square

-With your wanderings along the medieval streets of Lower Town, it’s best to find your way to Raekoja plats or Town Hall Square.
-The main square at the core of Tallinn’s Old Town, you’ll find plenty of pretty buildings that call the square home, including Tallinn’s statuesque Town Hall.
+As you roam the medieval streets of the Lower Town, find your way to Town Hall Square (Raekoja Plats), the main plaza at the core of the Old Town.
+Plenty of pretty buildings call this square home, including the statuesque Tallinn Town Hall.

 Old Town Walls

-Working its way around the entirety of Tallinn’s Old Town, as well as dividing the Upper and Lower Towns, you’ll find medieval town walls.
-Looking exactly as you probably would picture them, these walls are the final piece of the puzzle that sells the transformative old world atmosphere in the centre of Tallinn.
+The medieval town walls work their way around the entire Old Town, as well as dividing the Upper Town and Lower Town.
+Looking exactly as you’d probably picture them, these walls are a major feature of the town center’s transformative old-world atmosphere.

-The 1.9km long run of walls is broken up by great gates and towers like the Viru Gate and Fat Margaret Tower.
-Visitors can walk along part of the wall’s ramparts over by the Hellemann Tower on Old Town’s eastern edge.
+The 1.9-kilometer stretch of walls is broken up with impressive gates and towers, such as the Viru Gate and Fat Margaret Tower.
+You can walk along part of the wall’s ramparts over by the Hellemann Tower on the Old Town’s eastern edge.

-Sitting on the southern edge of Tallinn’s Lower Town, Freedom Square is worth visiting for a few reasons.
-First of all, it shows the difference between the Old Town and the rest of Tallinn.
-Then there’s the fact that from Freedom Square you can climb up into Tallinn’s Upper Town.
+Sitting on the southern edge of the Lower Town, Freedom Square is worth visiting for a few reasons.
+Not only does it show the difference between the Old Town and the rest of Tallinn, but you can actually climb into the Upper Town from Freedom Square.

-But as for the square itself, its main attraction is the War of Independence Victory Column, honoring Estonia’s fight for independence from 1918-1920.
-This memorial actually caused quite a stir with locals as I understand it, due to construction delays and defects, plus the social and political implications behind it.
-Made from a series of glass plates, this memorial, in the shape of the Cross of Liberty, glows from within at nighttime.
+As for the square itself, its main attraction is the War of Independence Victory Column, honoring Estonia’s fight for independence from 1918 to 1920.
+This memorial actually caused quite a stir with locals, due to delays and defects in construction along with its sociopolitical implications.
+Made from a series of glass plates in the shape of the Cross of Liberty, the monument glows from within at night.

 Upper Town – Toompea